GST on LIC Premium: What Every Policy Holder Needs to Know in 2025

 GST on LIC Health Insurance Plans

 Health insurance plans, offered by LIC as well as other insurers, are generally subject to GST, the same as life insurance premiums.
 Currently, health insurance premiums are subject to 18% GST.
-However, it may get reduced in the coming months.
+After GST Reforms 2.0, implementing on 22nd September the applicable GST will be 0%.

 Input Tax Credit on GST for LIC Premiums